-Avinandan Mukherjee, Dean of the College of Business and Professor of Marketing and International Business
+Avinandan Mukherjee, Professor of Marketing and International Business and Dean of the College of Business

 B.E.E, Jadavpur University, 1990; Ph.D., Indian Institute of Management, 1998

 George E. Nakos, Professor of Marketing

 B.S., University of Alabama at Birmingham, 1987; M.B.A., University of Alabama at Birmingham, 1989; D.B.A., United States International University, 1994.